-A student may appeal the academic dismissal based on extraordinary circumstances that affected his/her performance during the quarter leading to the academic dismissal.
-The student must submit an Appeal of Academic Dismissal form to the Vice President for Student Services no later than 30 calendar days from the date of the dismissal.
+Students may appeal the academic dismissal based on extraordinary circumstances that affected his/her performance during the quarter leading to the academic dismissal.
+The student must submit an Appeal of Academic Dismissal form to the Vice President for Student Services no later than 10 calendar days from the date of the dismissal.
 Documentation to support a statement of extenuating circumstances is required.
 The Vice President may request a meeting with the student prior to making a decision.

 - If the appeal is granted, the student will be allowed to register at the start of the next quarter.
-Students who fail to maintain the academic standards for conditional enrollment (above) will be academically dismissed for a period of one year without the right to a second appeal. - If the appeal is not granted, the student will not be allowed to re-enroll at CBC until either successfully completing an Academic CPR workshop or sitting out for four consecutive quarters and petitioning for reinstatement (See Academic Dismissal above).
-Contact the Counseling and Advising Center for further information.
+Students who fail to maintain the academic standards for conditional enrollment (above) will be academically dismissed for a period of one year without the right to a second appeal. - If the appeal is not granted, the student will not be allowed to re-enroll at CBC until either completing an Academic CPR workshop or sitting out for four consecutive quarters and petitioning for reinstatement (see Academic Dismissal above).